possibly-wrong/ncaa-tournament/README.md

 NCAA Men's Basketball Tournament games
 ======================================

-The file for each year's tournament contains three columns, indicating team name, seed, and number of tournament wins.
+The file for each year's tournament contains three columns, indicating team name, seed, and number of wins.
+Each round's matchups and outcomes are implied by the ordering of the teams and their corresponding total wins.

 References: